SassDoc/sassdoc.github.io/contributing/index.md

 Please give GitHub's search a try first, to make sure someone didn't already submit something similar.
 If what you've found seems unique, be sure to open an issue in the appropriate repository with a clear title and a description as complete as possible.

-Avoid titles like "it doesn't work", "please help me", or "bug with sassdoc".
-It doesn't help much understanding the problem at first glance.
+<p class="note  note--warning"><strong>Tip!</strong> Avoid titles like "it doesn't work", "please help me", or "bug with sassdoc".
+It doesn't help much understanding the problem at first glance.</p>

 Similarly, be as descriptive as possible within your description.
 If you have a stack trace, post it.
 If you can make a screenshot, even better!
 Explain the problem and how you got there so we can reproduce it.
 Only then we'll be able to investigate.